NeuCLIP: Efficient Large-Scale CLIP Training with Neural Normalizer Optimization: NeuCLIP: CLIP training with Neural Normalizer Optimization

 \subsection{Alternating optimization and acceleration}

-To solve \Cref{eq:rgclg_network}, a straightforward approach is to update $\vec{w}, \tau, \vec{W}_{1}, \vec{W}_{2}$ simultaneously by using stochastic gradient based methods.
+To solve the problem (\ref{eq:rgclg_network}), a straightforward approach is to update $\vec{w}, \tau, \vec{W}_{1}, \vec{W}_{2}$ simultaneously by using stochastic gradient based methods.
 However, we find that this approach does not work well in practice (see Appendix~\ref{sec:app_jsgd} for empirical results).
 The reasons are multi-fold: (i) the overall objective landscape of $\vec{w}, \tau, \vec{W}_{1}, \vec{W}_{2}$ is much more complicated than the original objective in terms of $\vec{w}, \tau$; (ii) the NPNs' predictions also rely on the output embeddings of the encoders, which makes the predicted normalizers from one step update of $\vec{W}_1, \vec{W}_2$ not good enough for updating the parameters $\vec{w}, \tau$.
 A natural idea to address this issue is to split the parameters $\vec{w}, \tau, \vec{W}_{1}, \vec{W}_{2}$ into two blocks $(\vec{w}, \tau)$ and $(\vec{W}_{1}, \vec{W}_{2})$, and use an alternating optimization scheme to update two blocks one by one.
-A similar strategy has been used for other problems that exhibit two natural blocks, e.g., non-negative matrix factorization~\citep{10.1162/neco.2007.19.10.2756}.

-A straightforward optimization scheme is to alternate the optimization over $\vec{W}_1, \vec{W}_2$ given $\vec{w}, \tau$ and then the optimization over $\vec{w}, \tau$ given $\vec{W}_{1}, \vec{W}_{2}$, which is proved to enjoy a convergence guarantee~\citep[Theorem 6.3]{grippof1999globally}.
-However, it is not implementable as exactly solving the optimization problem over one block given another block is unrealistic.
-To address this, we present a practical method in \Cref{alg:neuclip}, which is referred to as NeuCLIP.
-For comparison, we present FastCLIP in \Cref{alg:fastclip}.
+The method is proved to enjoy a convergence guarantee~\citep[Theorem 6.3]{grippof1999globally} and similar strategies have been used for other problems that exhibit two natural blocks, e.g., non-negative matrix factorization~\citep{10.1162/neco.2007.19.10.2756}.
+However, the method is not implementable as exactly solving the optimization problem over one block given another block is unrealistic.
+To address this, we apply only one or several stochastic gradient updates to approximately minimize the problem over each block.
+We present a practical method in \Cref{alg:neuclip}, which is referred to as NeuCLIP.
+For comparison, we present FastCLIP in \Cref{alg:fastclip} in \Cref{sec:app_fastclip}.

 { }